rlofc/cage/docs/source/index.rst

     }

-Granted, there are far better ways to write actual games.
-If C gives you the shivers, Lua and Haxe are excellent alternatives that have great game development toolkits.
-If you are not a beginner, you may want to work with SDL2 (or Allegro) directly, with no "bars" between you and the raw toolkit.
+Yes, there are easier ways to write games, and C may not look like the best choice.
+There is no `but` here.
+LÖVE2D, HaxeFlixer and Cocos2D are fine examples.

-However, if you enjoy the beauty of C and want minimal cognitive burden than Cage is a viable option.
+However, if you enjoy the beauty of C, if you want minimal cognitive burden and if you want to have long-living, portable code, then Cage could be a viable option.

-For the full picture all at once, jump over to :doc:`wizard`.
+For the full story all at once, jump over to :doc:`wizard`.
-Or, follow along with the docs and learn Cage, bar by bar (pun intended).
+Or, follow along with the docs and learn Cage step by step.

 .. toctree::
    :hidden: